arnesson/cordova-plugin-firebase/README.md

 ## Configuring Notifications

-Checkout our [guide](docs/NOTIFICATIONS.md) for info on configuring notification icons and colors.
+Checkout our [guide](docs/NOTIFICATIONS.md) for info on configuring notification icons, colors and how to hide notifications when the app is in foreground for iOS.

 ## API